nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_DIAGRAM.md

 This is a simple project for drawing dependencies.
 The main module imports things from the data module, and it also imports things from the functions module.

 Data does import anything from functions.
 Functions does not import anything from data.
-Neither functions not data import anything from properties.
+Neither functions nor data import anything from properties.

 ```mermaid
 graph TD;